hartwigmedical/scripts/peach/README.md

 split them across separate panel JSON files and run PEACH multiple times.

 Variants in a panel JSON file are not allowed to (partially) overlap.

+Differences in reference sequence between v37 and v38 should not be entered as MNV's, but as separate SNV's.